ttlew/conversation/dialog-methods.md

 - **Invoking a method on an object**
     - `"context":{"toppings": "<? context.toppings.append( 'onions' ) ?>"}`

-The following sections describe methods you can use the process values.
+The following sections describe methods you can use to process values.
 They are organized by data type:

 - [Arrays](dialog-methods.html#arrays)
 - [Date and Time](dialog-methods.html#date-time)